 It's also a good opportunity for you to find out what employee benefits and other initiatives they value the most, and to evaluate whether your current offering reflects this.
-Why not have some champions or a focus group to draw out the steps that will help you to make improvements at a quicker pace?
+Why not have some champions or a focus group to draw out the steps that will help you to make improvements at a quicker pace.

-Take the 'Mood Test'
+Take the 'Mood test'

-The Mood test asks people how they're feeling on a daily basis in very simplistic terms; Great, Good, Could be better, Not a great day, etc. It's quick for employees to do, yet the results can be very powerful.
+An effective tool is the 'Mood test'.
+This test asks staff how they're feeling on a daily basis in very simplistic terms; Great, Good, Could be better, Not a great day, etc. It's quick for staff to do, yet the results can be very powerful.
 It could be hosted on your company intranet or a simple online poll, and can be issued at random times of the working day which captures everyday ebbs and flows.